bd-R/The-bdverse/index.md

 ## What is the bdverse?
 ![](assets/images/The-bdverse-no-head.png)
-The bdverse: a collection of packages that form a general framework for facilitating biodiversity science in R.
+A collection of packages that form a general framework for facilitating biodiversity science in R.

 ## Our vision